fbpx

 This is an original French Christmas song that first appeared in print in 1668.
 For over 300 years, French citizens have been singing and listening to “Un Flambeau, Jeannette, Isabelle,” or “Bring A Torch, Jeanette, Isabella” in English.
 This song is about the excitement of learning that Jesus has been born and preparing gifts to bring.

-Musicians have recorded many beautiful versions of this traditional carol over the years, including some without lyrics—like Loreena McKennitt’s jiggy, folky, instrumental version included on the playlist.
+Musicians have recorded many beautiful versions of this traditional carol over the years, including some without lyrics—like Loreena McKennitt’s jiggy, folky, instrumental version.

-We also included a version with the lyrics, performed by Chanticleer, a famous vocal group known as ‘an orchestra of voices’.
-These songs are traditionally performed by choirs.
+There’s also a version with the lyrics performed by Chanticleer, a famous vocal group known as ‘an orchestra of voices.‘ These songs are traditionally performed by choirs.
 This version will take you back in time to a simpler place for Christmas.

 8. “Vive le Vent”

-We couldn’t make a playlist of French Christmas carols without including “Vive le Vent,” France’s version of one of the most popular Christmas carols of all time, “Jingle Bells.”
+We couldn’t make a list of French Christmas carols without including “Vive le Vent,” France’s version of one of the most popular Christmas carols of all time, “Jingle Bells.”

-Although the French lyrics don’t share the English version’s exact narrative of a sleigh ride—vive le vent translates to English as “long live the wind”—the overall themes are the same: The joy, beauty, and fun of Christmas.
+Although the French lyrics don’t share the English version’s exact narrative of a sleigh ride—vive le vent translates to “long live the wind” in English—the overall themes are the same: the joy, beauty, and fun of Christmas.
 The French song talks about Christmas trees, snowballs, candles, and the holiday meal.

 Of the countless French renditions of “Vive le Vent,” perhaps the most popular is the jazzy, conga-driven recording by noted jazz composer MIKA and Michel Legrand.
-We’ve included this famous hit on the playlist, along with a more pop-star version by Marie-Élaine Thibert, a singer based out of Quebec, Canada.
+That’s one of our favorites, along with a more pop-star version by Marie-Élaine Thibert, a singer based in Quebec, Canada.

 This Christmas, Connect

+C’est Noël!
 Christmas in France is a time to relax, have fun, and spend time with those you love most.
 If you’re unable to be with your family in person this holiday season, there’s still a way to stay connected—through music.
-Add our French Christmas song playlist to your Spotify favorites, and share it with your carol-loving family and friends around the world.
+Add our French Christmas song list to your favorite music app, and share these chants with your carol-loving family and friends around the world.

 Remitly’s international money transfer app is the safest, quickest, and most inexpensive way to reach out with the Christmas spirit this year.
 Try it for yourself in time for the holidays—download the app for free here.